alaudet/raspi-sump/docs/install.md

 These instructions will do the following
 - install the Lighttpd webserver on your Pi
-- copy the provided index.html file to your webserver
-- link charts to web folder to view charts
+- create your webcharts folder structure
 - configure cron to run the script to create for graphs of sump pump activity

-To view your sump pit activity install the Lighttpd webserver on your Raspberry Pi as follows.
+Install the Lighttpd webserver on your
+Raspberry Pi as follows.

     sudo apt install lighttpd

-Copy the provided lighttpd.conf as follows;

-    sudo cp /home/pi/raspi-sump/sample_config/lighttpd.conf /etc/lighttpd
+Create your first webcharts.
+This will create the needed folder under '/home/username/raspi-sump/charts/

+    rsumpwebchart.py

+Create the symlinks for your folders to be viewable with the web server.
+Replace 'username' with your account name.

+    cd /var/www/html
+    sudo ln -s /home/username/raspi-sump/web/css css
+    sudo ln -s /home/username/raspi-sump/web/images images
+    sudo ln -s /home/username/raspi-sump/charts chart

 Enable directory listing for historical charts